-Bali is world-famous as one of the best vacation destinations, but with the exception of Ubud, few tourists venture beyond its beautiful coastline.
+Bali Indonesia is famous as one of the world's best vacation destinations, but with the exception of Ubud, few tourists venture beyond its beautiful southern coastline.

 Don’t make that mistake.
-Leave the tourist areas and venture inward to the center of Bali for a change of pace.
+Leave the tourist attractions and venture inland for a change of pace.